Jersey City, New Jersey: Bus

 The Journal Square Transportation Center, Exchange Place and Hoboken Terminal are major origination/destination points for buses.
-Service is available to numerous points in Jersey City, Hudson County, and some suburban areas as well as to Newark on the 1, 2, 6, 10, 22, 64, 67, 68, 80, 81, 82, 83, 84, 85, 86, 87, 88, 123, 125, 319 lines.
+Service is available to numerous points in Jersey City, Hudson County, and some suburban areas as well as to Newark on the 1, 2, 6, 8, 9, 10, 14, 16, 22, 23, 64, 68, 80, 81, 82, 83, 84, 85, 86, 87, 88, 89 bus routes.
+Service is available to the Port Authority Bus Terminal in Midtown Manhattan on the 119, 123, 125, 126 bus routes via the Lincoln Tunnel.
+Express service to Atlantic City is available on the 319 bus route.

-Also serving Jersey City are various lines operated by Academy Bus and A&C Bus.
 Increased use of jitneys, locally known as dollar vans, has greatly affected travel patterns in Hudson County, leading to decreased bus ridership on traditional bus lines.
 After studies examining existing systems and changes in public transportation usage patterns it was determined that a Journal Square-Bayonne bus rapid transit system should be investigated.
 In 2012, the Board of Chosen Freeholders authorized the identification of possible BRT corridors.

+The A&C Bus Corporation was an independent bus company established in 1927 and headquartered in Jersey City.
+A&C had operated the 30, 31, 32 and 33 bus routes using a fleet of buses leased from NJ Transit.
+In July 2023, A&C announced that it would discontinue operations.
+In October 2023, the four routes that had been operated by A&C were taken over by NJ Transit bus operations under a modified route 80 and new routes 9, 14 and 8.

 Since 2016, two Taiwanese airlines, China Airlines and EVA Air, have provided private bus services to and from John F. Kennedy International Airport in New York City for customers based in New Jersey.
 These bus services stop in Jersey City.

 Via on-demand public transit

 In February 2020, the city launched its on-demand transit system in partnership with Via Transportation.
 The city-run microtransit service, Via Jersey City, complements and extends the existing public transit networks, providing better connections between residential neighborhoods, business districts, government facilities, PATH stations, and ferry and light rail stops in the north and south regions of the city.
 Commuters can use the Via app to book an on-demand ride from their smartphone.
-As of March 2021, Via Jersey City was expanding to provide a weekend service.
+In March 2021, Via Jersey City was expanded to provide weekend service on Saturdays.